NataliaKhaidanova/MT-evaluation-metrics/Data/newstest2021/BLEURT-20/README.md

-BLEURT-20 scores for newstest2021 en-ru data (WMT-21 Metrics task)
+BLEURT-20 scores for the newstest2021 data (langauge pair: en-ru)(WMT-21 Metrics task):

 Runtime on CPU: